Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 Huckabee, I think it was Santa.

-Huckabee won, I think in 2008.
+Huckabee won, I think, in 2008.

-I'm actually not sure about the uh the years.
+I'm actually not sure about the years.

 Greetings and welcome back, folks.